Trade Openness and Investment Instability

 Date Written: March 2002

-In the presence of lumpy adjustment costs of investment, globalization may have non-conventional effects on the level of investment and its cyclical behaviour.
-Free trade may lead to a discrete 'jump' in the level of investment, as it triggers discrete terms-of-trade changes which either appreciate or depreciate the setup cost of investment.
-As a result, the economy may alternate between 'optimistic' and 'pessimistic' expectations and self-validating boom and bust investment cycles.
-There could be substantial gains from globalization in the investment-boom equilibrium and meager, or negative, gains in the investment-bust equilibrium.
+In the presence of lumpy investment cost of adjustment, globalization may have non-conventional effects on the level of investment and its cyclical behavior.
+Trade openness may lead to a discrete 'jump' in the level of investment, as it may trigger a discrete change in the terms of trade.
+Such a shift creates a sizeable boost in aggregate investment.
+But trade openness may also lead to boom-bust cycles of investment (namely, multiple equilibrium) supported by self-validating expectations.
+In this sense globalization destabilizes the economy.
+There can be substantial gains from globalization in the investment-boom equilibrium.
+However, gains could be small, or negative, in the investment-bust equilibrium.

 Suggested Citation: Suggested Citation